iarna/abraxas/SEMANTICS.md

 future packets sent to that job, but you will not receive the history up to this point.
 This means you will not see any WORK_DATA, WORK_STATUS or WORK_WARNING packets already sent to the original client.

+In Abraxas streaming mode, a second uniqueid id connection will receive all of the previous WORK_DATA, WORK_STATUS or WORK_WARNING messages.